|

 4 T. melted butter

-Finely crush together cookies and pecan until crumbs
+Finely crush together cookies and

-sides of a 9-inch tart pan with removable bottom.
+bottom and up sides of a 9-inch tart pan with removable bottom.

 Refrigerate.